Dearborn–Putnam controversy: Historical accounts of the battle

 Henry S. Commager, a scholar of the Revolutionary War, maintains that the best American accounts (Note: referred to as primary sources by historians) of the battle were recorded by ordinary soldiers and from civilian onlookers.
-British accounts however were primarily recorded by British generals such as Generals Howe, Gage and Burgoyne.
+British accounts, however, were primarily recorded by British generals such as Generals Howe, Gage and Burgoyne.
 He further maintains that the British accounts, although well written and chronicled, seemed as if they were prepared to be read in Parliament.
 The American accounts of the battle, though generally lacking in formal presentation, were direct and definitive, and possessed no sense of defeat or despair, though somewhat lacking in overall organization, reflecting the unconventional fighting style of the Americans.
 The witness accounts of both the Americans and the British naturally lent themselves to a fair measure of national pride respectively.

 Veteran accounts

 Veteran accounts of Putnam's involvement in the battle materialized at different times in the years that immediately followed Dearborn's initial accusations as published in The Port Folio in 1818.
-Veteran accounts of the battle often consisted of letters or depositions chronologed and published under one cover.
+Veteran accounts of the battle often consisted of letters or depositions chronologized and published under one cover.
 Occasionally witness accounts of those caught up in the horror and confusion of battle would subsequently present themselves with a varying degree of inconsistency with other such accounts.
 Some of the accounts supported Dearborn's perspective while others supported the idea that Putnam was much more active and enthusiastic.
-A fair number of these accounts however claim that when the actual fighting began Putnam was not on the front line at the rail fence, where Captain Dearborn and Colonel Benjamin Pierce and his companies were positioned.
+A fair number of these accounts, however, claim that when the actual fighting began Putnam was not on the front line at the rail fence, where Captain Dearborn and Colonel Benjamin Pierce and his companies were positioned.
 Several of the accounts about Putnam have him overseeing the effort to fortify Bunker Hill behind front lines or making rides to nearby Cambridge to request reinforcements.

 In support of Dearborn's position, Pierce in 1818 maintained: "I have read your "Account of the Battle of Bunker's-hill," and consider it to be more like the thing itself, than any statement I have ever seen.

 General Francis V. Green who was present during the battle maintained, "No one exercised general command" and "Putnam did practically nothing as a commanding General."

 Colonel Samuel Swett later maintained that Putnam came upon Captain Ford and his company and directed them to bring deserted field pieces to the rail fence and bring them to bear on the British advance.